willjohnsonio/egghead.io-asynchronous-javascript-with-async-await/01-javascript-write-an-asynchronous-function-with-async-await.md

 ```javascript
 const user = await response.json();
 ```
-Our function looks like it runs on order from top to bottom.
+Our function looks like it runs in order from top to bottom.
 No more promise chains.
 This makes it a lot easier to understand.

 ```javascript
 async function showGitHubUser(handle){